TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UsingSetting/UserTSconfig.rst

 =============================

 ..  versionadded:: 13.0
-    Starting with TYPO3 v12.0 page TSconfig in a file named :file:`Configuration/user.tsconfig` in an extension is automatically loaded during build time.
+    Starting with TYPO3 v13.0 user TSconfig in a file named :file:`Configuration/user.tsconfig` in an extension is automatically loaded during build time.